About arc42

 Change

-Board-size support is extended/refactored within the allowed range.
+Board-size support is extended within the allowed range.

-The change does not require rewriting the UI or persistence layer.
+The change does not require rewriting the UI or the persistence layer.

-Localized changes and updated tests; the YEN/JSON format is not broken.
+Changes are localized and tests are updated; the YEN format is not broken.

 QS-08 (Persist match result)